alexqguo/pizza-box-game/README.md

 ## Future features/changes
 ### Functional
+* Spectator mode
+  * Players can join, but as a spectator player type
+  * Game will not include spectators when deciding whose turn it is
+  * Spectators can be shown in the player indicator as "Spectators: Player, Other Player, etc."
+  * Spectators can choose to join the game for real
+  * Players who are inactive can become spectators
+* Pick a preset of rules to start your game
+  * Possibly remove initial spaces, or have different loadouts/presets
 * Tell people how to actually play the game.
 Needs WAY more instruction
   * This could be a thing in the drawer that has a message telling the player what to do
-* Pick a preset of rules to start your game
-  * Possibly remove initial spaces, or have different loadouts/presets
 * Consider different behavior - quarter first appears on its own then the current player has to click it to initiate new shape creation.
 Will make localStorage unnecessary
   * In theory you can still break the game if you leave the page right after flipping and not having modified your shape at least one time
 * Free draw shapes instead of squares